nightmaregaurav/personal-website-cms-source/README.md

 This project runs using client side technology so that it can also be hosted on a server that can only host static websites.
 It uses JSON api to make things Dynamic(Kind of).

 ## Installation
-1. Host this project on a server.
+1. Clone this project on a server.
 2. Change path of main static files (css and js) in `index.html` to match your hosting path IE: <your-website-root>
 3. Change line `let home = "";` in `404.html` to `let home = "<YOUR HOME URL>"` if you are using path other than / as root
 4. Copy `config.dist.json` as `config.json`